jonasoh/spiro/README.md

 systemctl --user restart spiro
 ```

 It has happened that the camera has become unresponsive, due to bugs in the underlying library.
 In this case, rebooting the system is the only way of getting it back into a usable state.
-This can be done via the web UI (**System settings -> Reboot SPIRO**), or by issuing the following command via SSH:
+This can be done via the web UI (**System settings -> Reboot system**), or by issuing the following command via SSH:

 ```
 sudo shutdown -r now